GSoft-Goldsmiths/iLost-main/proposal/9-project-management.md

 The meeting notes can be found in the appendices 9-2

-## Progres Tracking Form
+## Progress Tracking Form

 ![Progress Tracking Form Sample](assets/9-progress-tracking-form.jpg)

-In order to track the resource usage easily, we implement Google spread sheet, which allows our group mates to record their efforts and categorise their working status.
+To track the resource usage easily, we created Google spread sheet, which allows our group members to record their efforts and categorise their working status.

 Label Name | Description
 |---|---|